The Insider's Guide to Buying Hearing Aids

 Title in public sector

 Your hearing aid is an investment in your hearing health, your relationships and your quality of life, so it pays to get it right.
-Equally, it is in your interests to understand the features of the various hearing aid makes and models and the technology that drives them.
+Equally, it is in your interests to understand the makes and models of the technology.
 After all, how can you compare hearing aids if your knowledge of the device is limited to “top of the range” or "middle of the road"?
 For example OPNS1 is the top of the range Oticon Hearing Aids.
 So, if you were price shopping Oticon products you could now ask, 'How much is your OPNS1 Hearing Aid?'.
 We have provided a list below to help you.

 Tip: Ask your hearing aid provider for their business card and write the make and model of the hearing aid on the back.
 This makes it easy for you to compare against other makes and models and the prices offered by other hearing companies.